-The SRF loan bears interest at 1.89% and principal and interest are due semiannually beginning on February 15, 2025 for a ten-year term to maturity on August 15, 2034.
-This loan is to fund planning and test well construction for the combined projects.
+The SRF loan bears interest at 1.89% and principal and interest are due semiannually beginning on August 15, 2027 for a ten-year term to maturity on February 15, 2037.
+This loan is to fund planning, design and test well construction for the combined projects.

-As of September 30, 2023, \$9,005,398 of SRF funds have been drawn by the PRWC.
-The City's proportionate share of this liability totaled \$692,036 as of September 30, 2023 and has been recorded as a City liability in the business-type/enterprise fund.
+As of September 30, 2024, \$10,412,689 of SRF funds have been drawn by the PRWC.
+The City's proportionate share of this liability totaled \$800,182 as of September 30, 2024 and has been recorded as a City liability in the business-type/enterprise fund.

 Project Construction - During 2022, the City agreed to be a project participant in the following Projects, the Southeast Wellfield, a new lower Floridan aquifer public supply wellfield located in southeast Polk County and the West Polk Lower Aquifer Wellfield, a new lower Floridan aquifer public water supply wellfield located in west Polk County, Florida.
 Project participants agree to receive potable water from the Projects once completed.
 The Projects are being funded through the PRWC using a combination of grants and loans and the ultimate debt service and operating costs of the project will be passed through to the Project participants through the water service charges which are determined each year by the PRWC board of directors.
-The City water charges to the PRWC for the fiscal year ending September 30, 2024 are \$245,400.
-No PRWC water charges were assessed during the 2023 fiscal year.
+The City water charges to the PRWC for the fiscal year ending September 30, 2024 were \$245,400.